 Once you’ve talked to the building department and have gotten some feedback and somewhat of a verbal OK, it is time to start picking out the greenhouse.
 The greenhouse will need to meet the building codes for wind, rain and snow ratings for agricultural structures in your zone and property.
 That will narrow down the choices if you’re in a high wind or snow zone.

 After consulting with your greenhouse expert, you should be able to go forward with the engineering process.
 Most commercial operations in commercial and industrial zones need engineered plans for permit approval.
 This is an official set of drawings that carry an engineer’s stamp on the bottom of the front page, which puts all the responsibility on the engineer that the building will meet the required code for that project.
 If the county needs a revision, it goes to the engineer.
-If there is a failure or discrepancy on the actual structural portion of the plans, the engineer is the go-to person.
+If there is a failure or discrepancy in the structural portion of the plans, the engineer is the go-to person.
 This does not always grant you a permit.

-Now that we’ve conquered the permit, let’s order this greenhouse!
 A qualified greenhouse company with a background in agriculture can consult on what’s the right style for different types of regions, properties and weather.
 Most hoop houses, high tunnels and gothic frames can be ready to ship in one to three weeks, depending on size and accessories.
 Larger commercial structures can take six to eight weeks before the first truck can roll out.
 This is usually what we call gutter-connect structures.

 A greenhouse is typically made up of four sides (two end walls where you normally see doors, and two side walls) and a roof.
 The side wall height can also be called the gutter height and eave height.
 Back to the gutter-connected, this type of greenhouse allows for acreage-size structures.
 It’s also called a range of greenhouses.
 For example, you might have a range of 11 42-ft. by 120-ft., gutter-connected structures and in that range, six are flowering, three are veg and the other two are processing.
 The processing can be clad in sheet metal like a warehouse while still gutter-connected to the flower and veg range of houses.

 Grading, piping, gravel, concrete and electrical preparation all help you get ready for the greenhouse.
-Concrete slabs are not a structural component of the greenhouse but are a really nice addition.
+Concrete slabs are not a structural component of the greenhouse but are a nice addition.
 A slab can be floated in after the columns/stubs are set around the perimeter.
 Most people will use crushed gravel.
 Road base material can be watered and smoothed almost to as nice a surface as concrete for less than half the cost.
 Another thing to keep in mind is floor heating.

 You’ll save yourself in overhead with root-zone heating.
-Remember that 30 to 35% of the heat from air-fired heaters actually reaches the plants.
+Remember that 30 to 35% of the heat from air-fired heaters reaches the plants.
 Floor or bench heating will make 95% of that heat concentrated to the plant.
 It makes a huge difference in quality and yield stability.